tldr-pages/tldr/pages/common/pio-update.md

 # pio update

-> Update installed PlatformIO Core pagkages, development platforms and global libraries.
+> Update installed PlatformIO Core packages, development platforms and global libraries.
-> For updating only development platforms or global libraries, please refer to `pio platform update` or `pio lib update`.
+> See also: `pio platform update`, `pio lib update`.
 > More information: <https://docs.platformio.org/en/latest/core/userguide/cmd_update.html>.

-- Perform a full update:
+- Perform a full update of all packages, development platforms and global libraries:

 `pio update`

-- Update core packages only:
+- Update core packages only (skips platforms and libraries):

 `pio update --core-packages`

-- Only check for new versions without updating:
+- Check for new versions of packages, platforms and libraries but do not actually update them:

 `pio update --dry-run`